Guidelines for Authors

 The development must follow the outline announced in the Introduction.

-Example: examples used by the author must be relevant to illustrate the argumentation.
+Example used by the author must be relevant and illustrate the argumentation.

 Transition between paragraphs: transitions between paragraphs must contribute to the fluidity and coherence of the text.